Weighted Birkhoff Averages Accelerate Data-Driven Methods: Five Examples of Weighted Methods

 and take as our dictionary $\vec\psi = \{1,x,x^2,x^3,x^4,x^5\}$.
 (The results are insensitive to the precise degree.)
 The right panel of Figure~\ref{fig:NLSE} shows the resulting position data and noisy second-derivative estimates.
 Note in particular that estimating the second derivative by finite differences introduces visible noise.

 Figure~\ref{fig:wSINDy} reports the error in the recovered model.
-We compare: least-squares \eqref{ContinuousModelIdentification} (labelled EDMD), its weighted variant (wtEDMD), SINDy \eqref{SINDy}, and weighted SINDy (wtSINDy).
-For each method, we measure the norm of the difference between the identified coefficient vector $\Xi$ and the exact coefficients $\Xi_\mathrm{exact} = [ 0 \, {-}1 \, 0 \, 0 \, 0 \, 0 ]$.
-The left panel uses a sparsity threshold $\eta = 10^{-2}$; the right panel uses $\eta = 10^{-4}$.
+We compare: least-squares \eqref{ContinuousModelIdentification} (labelled EDMD), its weighted variant (wtEDMD), SINDy \eqref{SINDy}, and weighted SINDy (wtSINDy). { For each method, we measure the Frobenius-norm error $\|\Xi^{(N)} - \Xi_\mathrm{exact}\|_F$ between the coefficient vector $\Xi^{(N)}$ identified from $N$ snapshots and the exact coefficients $\Xi_\mathrm{exact} = [ 0 \, {-}1 \, 0 \, 0 \, 0 \, 0 ]$.} The left panel uses a sparsity threshold $\eta = 10^{-2}$; the right panel uses $\eta = 10^{-4}$.

 EDMD and wtEDMD perform similarly, with no clear gain or loss from weighting.
 Although the motion is periodic, the limited benefit of weighting here is likely due to numerical error in computing the centre of mass, and especially the second derivatives.
 Both SINDy methods outperform EDMD and wtEDMD because the sparsification step suppresses this noise.
 SINDy and wtSINDy agree until the coefficients become small enough to be thresholded.
 Beyond that point, wtSINDy achieves errors an order of magnitude smaller than SINDy.